sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

     <td>Investigate alternative funding models</td>
     <td>
     Engage with Finance Advisors to investigate alternative funding model while remaining compliant with the PPPM and Investment Management Policy.
 Such as what the Cloud CoE did with their showback model.<br><br>
-    Technical debt is a stakeholder because they are working on an evergreen funding model (e.g. tax)
+    Technical debt is a stakeholder because they are working on an evergreen funding model.
     </td>
     <td>
     <b><i>IT Strategy</i></b><br>